debiancn/aria2-fast/doc/manual-src/en/aria2c.rst

     use meta data (e.g., BitTorrent and Metalink).
 In this case, there are some restrictions.

-    1. magnet URI, and followed by torrent download GID of BitTorrent meta data download is saved.
+    magnet URI, and followed by torrent download
+       GID of BitTorrent meta data download is saved.
-    2. URI to torrent file, and followed by torrent download GID of torrent file download is saved.
+    URI to torrent file, and followed by torrent download GID of torrent file download is saved.
-    3. URI to metalink file, and followed by file downloads described in metalink file GID of metalink file download is saved.
-    4. local torrent file
+    URI to metalink file, and followed by file downloads described in metalink file GID of metalink file download is saved. local torrent file
        GID of torrent download is saved.
-    5. local metalink file
+    local metalink file
        Any meaningful GID is not saved.

 .. option:: --save-session-interval=<SEC>

   Save error/unfinished downloads to a file specified by :option:`--save-session` option every SEC seconds.
 If ``0`` is given, file will be saved only when aria2 exits.
+Default: ``0``

+.. option:: --socket-recv-buffer-size=<SIZE>

+  Set the maximum socket receive buffer in bytes.
+Specifing ``0`` will disable this option.
+This value will be set to socket file descriptor using ``SO_RCVBUF`` socket option with ``setsockopt()`` call.
 Default: ``0``

 .. option:: --stop=<SEC>